FedericoMilesi/dora-splatdisasm/README.md

-# Splat Disassembly of Legacy of Kain: Soul Reaver
+# Splat Disassembly of Dora the Explorer: Barnyard Buddies